Chiba Lotte Marines: History

-The Marines thus qualified for the Japan Series, the first time they had reached the tournament since 1974, a 31-year drought.
+The Marines were thus qualified for the Japan Series, the first time they had reached the tournament since 1974, after 31 years.
 In a one-sided series, the Marines swept the Hanshin Tigers in four games, scoring ten runs in each of the first three games.
 The apparent ease with which the Marines defeated the Tigers added fuel to the ongoing debate concerning the need for a playoff system in the Central League, which was finally added in 2007 (see Climax Series).
 The Marines went on to defeat South Korea's Samsung Lions in the final round of the Konami Cup Championships.

 In 2010, the Marines clinched third place on the last day of the season to earn a berth into the Climax Series.
 They went on to become the first third place team to ever win the Climax Series, and faced off with the Chunichi Dragons in the 2010 Japan Series.
 The Marines defeated the Dragons in seven games, composed of four wins, two losses, and one tie, winning their second Japan Series in under ten years.

 In 2013, the Marines clinched third place to clinch a berth in the Climax Series and faced the Saitama Seibu Lions in the first stage.
 They defeated the Lions in 3 games to move onto the final stage.
 They would lose to the Tohoku Rakuten Golden Eagles in 5 games, who would go on and defeat the Yomiuri Giants in 7 games to win their first (and still only) Japan Series title.

 They would make it back in the playoffs in 2015.
-They defeated the Hokkaido Nippon-Ham Fighters in 3 games in the first round, then got swept by the Fukuoka SoftBank Hawks, who received a one game advantage for having the best record in the Pacific League.
+They defeated the Hokkaido Nippon-Ham Fighters in 3 games in the first round, then got swept by the Fukuoka SoftBank Hawks, who received a one-game advantage for having the best record in the Pacific League.

 The following season, they returned to the playoffs.
-They would make a much earlier exit, as they were swept by the Hawks in 2 games in the first stage.
+They would make a much earlier exit, as they were swept by the Hawks in two games in the first stage.

 It would not be until 2020 when they returned to the playoffs.
-The Hawks, with a 1 game advantage, would sweep them again in the first stage.
+The Hawks, with a one-game advantage, would sweep them again in the first stage.

 They bounced back the following year by defeating the Eagles in 2 games in the first stage, including a tie in the second game which allowed them to advance as they had the better record at 67-57-19, while the Eagles had a 66-62-15 record.
 They got swept by the Orix Buffaloes in the final stage in 3 games, however a tie in the third game and Orix having the better record at 70-55-18, allowed the Buffaloes to advance.